 Corded Saws: Don’t need to worry about having to be recharged as there supply source is continuous and ready to tackle demanding jobs such as steel, masonry, wood cutting.
 They’re available in many sizes with 7/1/4″ being the most used size.
 This type of model requires a long extension cord and each manufacturer have their particular cord they want to be used with the saw.

 Once you’ve decided on the type of saw and the power source the fun part comes with the features you choose:

 Electric brake: This reverses the flow of power to the motor when the trigger gets released, as changing the current will STOP the blade’s momentum within seconds or instantly.

-Spindle (or shaft locks): This allows the changing of the saw blade to be a lot easier.
+Spindle (or shaft locks): This allows the changing of the blade to be a lot easier.

-Bevel Capacity: Will indicate the maximum cut that the saw can make.
+Bevel Capacity: Will indicate the maximum cut that the unit can make.

 Bevel Stops: Feature allows for quick and easy preset adjustments for bevels while working.

 Aluminum or Magnesium Shoe Plate

 Steel plates are common on the less expensive models, however they have a few downsides.
 First, they do tend to bend if you were to drop your tool.
 Furthermore, they do tend to roll up (curl) up on the edges – this ends up causing problems if you need to run your tool alongside a straightedge to achieve precise cuts.